Which of the Following Illustrates a Principle of Visual Design

 - Radial balance: Elements radiate outward from a central point, creating a circular composition.

-For example, a website with navigation centered at the top and content blocks of equal size on either side demonstrates symmetrical balance.
+Here's one way to look at it: a website with navigation centered at the top and content blocks of equal size on either side demonstrates symmetrical balance.
 A composition where a large element on one side is balanced by several smaller elements on the other exemplifies asymmetrical balance.

 Contrast